 International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities, personal expenses, tips, fuel

-All drivers must be 21 years of age or over and must bring a valid driver’s license and passport, plus a personal credit card to cover the insurance and deposit; mandatory deposit of US1,000 per vehicle with basic coverage ($100 with full coverage); mandatory insurance $18 per car vehicle per day; fuel not included; insurance not included but optional insurance is available; GPS available at extra charge if requested in advance; child seat(s) available at extra charge if requested in advance
+All drivers must be 21 years of age or over and must bring a valid driver’s license and passport, plus a personal credit card to cover the mandatory deposits of US$100 for the vehicle and $250 for the sat nav; fuel not included; child seat(s) available at extra charge if requested in advance

 This tour starts and ends in San Jose.
 Return flight prices from the UK start from around £600

 This is a private, tailor-made holiday and can begin on any day you choose, subject to availability

 From the moment you see the elegant proportions of the hotel’s façade you’ll know this hotel is something special.
 Located in downturn San Jose, this fine Edwardian mansion has 40 guest rooms and suites, all with period furniture complimented by 21st century comforts such as en-suite bathrooms, free Wi-Fi, IDD phone, air conditioning, TV and minibar.
 Communal areas are spacious and beautifully furnished.
 The restaurant is open for breakfast, lunch and dinner and there’s an additional courtyard dining area.
 There’s a lovely rooftop terrace with sun loungers and twin Jacuzzis, the perfect place to escape the bustle of the city, and the hotel offers a massage service.